debangi/Javascript-Projects/README.md

 - Key Code Generator (on the way...)
 - Binary Decoder App (on the way...)
 - Quiz App (on the way...)
+- rgb to hex converter (on the way...)

 ## LEVEL 2 - Uses API to fetch data